 As the summer of 2020 ends, kids are preparing to go back to school… albeit in a much different way than any of us have ever experienced.
-Instead of going to stores and picking out folders and pencil cases and binders, a lot of kids are hunkering down at home and preparing to learn remotely.
+Instead of going to stores and picking out folders and pencil cases and binders, a lot of kids are hunkering down at home and preparing for remote learning.

 Let’s examine how technology can be used to benefit these students.

 Remote Education and Technology

 For those families who choose to keep their children at home, technology is going to play a truly critical role in their educational processes.
 As such, these children will likely be even more exposed to technology than they already are.